 Do you know how to write all these documents if you decide to take care of things on your own?

-Unless you’re well versed in the estate laws in your state, paying for help with your plan can be worth every dime.
+Unless you’re well versed in the estate laws of your state, paying for help with your plan can be worth every dime.
 Estate laws aren’t the same countrywide.
 Each state can have its own unique quirks, and legislation can be updated and changed at any time.
 Community property states have rules all their own.

 One wrong or omitted word can create an effect you never intended, even with a simple will.